nullsystem/scnd/README.md

 ## Configuration
 * Uses xdg directory: `$HOME/.config/steamcountsnotifyd/config.toml`
-* Program should automatically generate the configuration file if not available
+* Program will generate the configuration file if user requested via `--generate-config` and is not available
 ### Parameters
 CLI | Name | Description
 ---|---|---